Today we wanted to share with you a fabulous list of places to see and things to do in Milan!

 In addition to visiting the Duomo and going on a shopping spree, there are plenty of hidden corners to discover and a wide variety of cultural activities to do…

-See Leonardo da Vinci’s “Last Supper” located in the refectory of Santa Maria delle Grazie.
+Last Supper is one of the most famous paintings in the world.
+It is located in the refectory of Santa Maria delle Grazie.
 Don’t forget to book your visit in advance!

+Navigli district is a spectacular and lively location best visited at night.
+There are a lot of restaurants, cafes, galleries, and shops.
 Before stopping for dinner, go for a walk along the canals and admire the reflection of the houses on the water.

+Did you know that The Duomo is the largest Gothic Church in the world?
 You cannot leave Milan without seeing the Duomo, the city’s imposing cathedral.
 The view from the roof is quite spectacular!

 Happy hour is a true Milanese tradition.
 Young locals use it as an excuse to meet up after work and eat together.
 Don’t be afraid to imitate them!

 6. Stop and appreciate the beautiful columns in front of the Basilica di San Lorenzo.

 Basilica di San Lorenzo is the oldest church in Milan.
 These columns are made of marble and date to the Antonine age.

 7. Walk in Porta Garibaldi.

 Take a walk at a spectacular district filled with skyscrapers and futuristic structures.
 Don’t forget to bring the camera!